plutomi/plutomi/README.md

 The project is 100% TypeScript.
 Would appreciate any assistance on types as we're definitely not the best :sweat_smile:

 _ALL_ infrastructure is managed by AWS CDK.
+You can view the infrastructure diagram [here](https://drive.google.com/file/d/1wE7QLZF1AAJ97tfCLW1yWahBWe1c-GZA/view?usp=sharing).

 ![frontend](infra/Frontend.png)